Churchill Brothers FC

-The club has won the I-League title thrice and secured a position among the top three on nine other occasions in the national league.
-It has also won eight Goa League Champions Cups, three Durand Cups, and a Federation Cup.
-Churchill Brothers emerged as fourth ranked Indian and 648th universally, in the international rankings of clubs during 2001–2010, issued by the International Federation of Football History & Statistics in 2011.
+The club has won the I-League title twice, and finished among the top three on nine other occasions in the national league.
+It has also won eight Goa League titles, three Durand Cups and a Federation Cup.
+Churchill Brothers were ranked the fourth-best Indian club and 648th in the world in the International Federation of Football History & Statistics rankings for the decade 2001–2010.
+The club is commonly nicknamed "The Red Machines".

 History

-1988–2009
+1988–2009: Foundation and early years

-Churchill Brothers FC were founded in 1988 as Varca Sports Club.
-After one season, they were renamed Brothers Sporting Club.
-Later on they were bought out by Churchill Braz Alemao and renamed as Churchill Brothers Football Club and emerged as runners-up of the National Football League thrice: 1996–97, 1999–2000 and 2001–02.
-In the 1997–98 Asian Club Championship, Churchill Brothers went on to represent India.
-But, they had a forgetful debut outing as the Goan outfit was knocked out in the very first round by Vietnamese club Dong Thap with a 2–1 aggregate loss.
-In 1998, Churchill roped in Bassim Yonan, the first Iraqi player in India.
-Noted Scottish manager Danny McLennan trained the club in 1999–2000 season.
+Churchill Brothers FC was founded in 1988 as Varca Sports Club.
+After one season it was renamed Brothers Sporting Club.
+The club was subsequently bought by Churchill Braz Alemao and renamed Churchill Brothers Football Club; it finished as runners-up of the National Football League three times, in 1996–97, 1999–2000 and 2001–02.

+Churchill Brothers represented India in the 1997–98 Asian Club Championship, but were eliminated in the first round by the Vietnamese side Dong Thap, losing 2–1 on aggregate.
+In 1998 the club signed Bassim Yonan, the first Iraqi footballer to play in India.
+The Scottish manager Danny McLennan coached the team in the 1999–2000 season.

-After the take over by Churchill, the club went on to win the Durand Cup in 2007, and the 2008–09 I-League, Durand Cup in 2009, IFA Shield in the same year.
-In 2008, Nigerian World Cupper Emeka Ezeugo was appointed club's head coach.
-They also emerged as runners-up of the 2007–08 I-League, the inaugural season.
-Through their I-League win Churchill Brothers FC were able to play in the 2010 Asian Champions League qualifiers which they lost and moved to the 2010 AFC Cup.
-During the AFC Cup they won two games against Al-Hilal Al-Sahili and finished runners-up in their group, advancing to the next round.
-Finally, they were defeated 1–2 to Al-Qadsia at the Mohammed Al-Hamad Stadium.
+Churchill Brothers won the Durand Cup in 2007 and the 2008–09 I-League, followed by the Durand Cup again in 2009 and the IFA Shield in the same year.
+In 2008 the Nigerian World Cup player Emeka Ezeugo was appointed head coach.
+The club had earlier been runners-up in the inaugural 2007–08 I-League.

+The I-League title qualified Churchill Brothers for the 2010 AFC Champions League qualifiers, from which they dropped into the 2010 AFC Cup.
+They won both group matches against Al-Hilal Al-Sahili, finished second in the group and advanced to the knockout stage, where they lost 2–1 to Al-Qadsia at the Mohammed Al-Hamad Stadium.